A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Ten states have state-funded subsidies available in addition to federal subsidies, with specifics that vary from one state to another:

 • Maryland: Young adults, aged 18-37, with income up to 400% of FPL are eligible for additional premium subsidies.
-This had been scheduled to sunset at the end of 2023, but additional legislation (SB601 and HB814) has extended that through 2025.
-In 2022 and 2023, the program was available to adults age 18-34, but the age limit has now been extended to 37.
+This had been scheduled to sunset at the end of 2023, but additional legislation (SB601 and HB814) extended that through 2025 (legislation that passed in Connecticut in early April 2025 – not yet signed into law as of mid-April – would remove the pilot program designation to make the subsidies permanent, and would also extend the upper age limit to 407).
+In 2022 and 2023, the program was available to adults aged 18-34, but the age limit was then extended to 37.

-• Massachusetts: Enrollees with incomes up to 500% of FPL are eligible for state premium subsidies and cost-sharing reductions (before 2024, the income limit was 300% of the poverty level).6 This program is called ConnectorCare.
+• Massachusetts: Enrollees with incomes up to 500% of FPL are eligible for state premium subsidies and cost-sharing reductions (before 2024, the income limit was 300% of the poverty level).8 This program is called ConnectorCare.9

-• New Mexico: (Subsidy program expanding in 2025) Enrollees with incomes up to 400% of FPL are eligible for state-funded premium subsidies.
-Enrollees with incomes up to 300% of FPL are also eligible for additional cost-sharing reductions (state out-of-pocket assistance, or SOPA).
-These SOPA benefits were expanded for 2024 so that people with household income up to 300% of the poverty level can get plans with 90% actuarial value (ie, platinum-level coverage).
-And they’re being expanded again in 2025, so that the 90% actuarial value plans will be available to applicants with household income up to 400% of the poverty level.7 Plans with cost-sharing reductions in New Mexico are labeled “turquoise.”
+• New Mexico: (Subsidy program was expanded in 2025) Enrollees with incomes up to 400% of FPL are eligible for state-funded premium subsidies, as well as additional cost-sharing reductions (SOPA, or state out-of-pocket assistance).
+The SOPA benefits expanded in 2025, so that plans with 90% actuarial value (platinum-level coverage) are available to applicants with household income up to 400% of the poverty level (this limit was previously 300%).11 Plans with cost-sharing reductions in New Mexico are labeled “turquoise."

-• Vermont: Enrollees with incomes up to 300% of FPL are eligible for state-funded premium subsidies and cost-sharing reductions.
+• Vermont: Enrollees with incomes up to 300% of FPL are eligible for state-funded premium subsidies13 and cost-sharing reductions.14

 • Washington: State-based premium subsidies (Cascade Care Savings) are available for enrollees with income up to 250% of FPL, as long as they select a standardized Silver or Gold plan through the exchange.
-As of 2024, undocumented immigrants can enroll in coverage through Washington Healthplanfinder and qualify for Cascade Care Savings based on household income.
-(In 2022 and 2023, Washington also offered a state-funded subsidy for employees of childcare facilities who earned up to 300% of the poverty level, as long as they weren’t eligible for Medicare, Medicaid, or affordable employer-sponsored insurance.
-This program was funded by the state through the end of 2023.11)
+Since 2024, undocumented immigrants have been eligible to enroll in coverage through Washington Healthplanfinder and qualify for Cascade Care Savings based on household income.

 Which states provide other types of non-subsidy assistance with health coverage?